 - Look at the Annotated Code - Another important resource for finding case law is annotated codes.
 Codes contain the laws that have been passed by the legislature.
 Maryland laws are found in the Annotated Code of Maryland, and federal laws in the United States Code Annotated.
 After the text of each statute there is a short summary or list of relevant cases.
 These codes are not found online, but can be found at most law libraries.

-- There growing number of web site that offer online access to case law.
-For a list and links see Free Case Law Legal Research Web Sites from the Maryland State Law Library
+- There are a growing number of websites that offer online access to case law.
+For a list and links see Free Case Law Legal Research Web Sites from the Maryland State Law Library.